-'''

 elxflash: no supported Emulex HBA's found - Return Code=1

-'''

 If an error similar to the above occurs, verify that the correct version of the driver is installed.
-The supported drivers and Linux distributions are listed in this document.
+For supported adapters, and supported versions of operating systems and platforms, see the Emulex website.